ofirallon/Ex2/README.md

 - Error detection (e.g., invalid formulas, circular references).
 - File operations such as saving and loading spreadsheets.

-This README provides a comprehensive guide to the project's structure, functionality, and usage.

 ---

 ## Features